 Coming over though was a bit of a challenge, having driven long hours from Arua that day, I was eager to just get to their home.
-We set off quite late than normal be cause of some last minute paper works before office is officially closed for the holidays.
-We lost three hours from the usual six morning rendezvous, we set off at nine and there were near mishaps along the way plus the mandatory lunch and shopping.
+We set off quite late than normal because of some last minute paper works before the office is officially closed for the holidays.
+We lost three hours from the usual six-morning rendezvous, we set off at nine and there were near mishaps along the way plus the mandatory lunch and shopping.
 We reached the city center at the peak of the traffic of Kampala and being the last to be dropped off I reached Martha’s home at ten that night.

 I’ve been on the road for over thirteen hours.
-Felt like I travelled from Manila to Doha all over again 😳.
+Felt like I traveled from Manila to Doha all over again 😳.